Can lisinopril cause hyperkalemia

 • Excessive intake of potassium-rich foods or supplements

-See also Lisinopril stroke risk
+See also Lisinopril makes me feel better

 It is important to identify the underlying cause of hyperkalemia in order to properly manage and treat the condition.